 You must complete the application each semester.
 Do not submit an application until you actually want to request a book.
 Patrons will receive an email notification when the application has been approved.

 Book loans will be sent to your home address via UPS.
-You will receive an email notification when the item is processed in ILLiad and a second email will notify you when the item has shipped.
+You will receive an email notification when the item is processed in ILLiad, and a second email will notify you when the item has shipped.
 This email will also include the item’s UPS tracking number

 The due dates for loaned materials are set when shipped.
-The due date includes 30 days plus an automatic renewal of an additional 30 days, and 14 days transit time.
+The due date includes 30 days plus an automatic renewal of an additional 30 days and 14 days transit time.
 If you need the material longer than this 74-day allowance, contact the ILLiad supervisor

 Exceptions to normal hours